JaKooLit/Hyprland-Dots/README.md

 - by default, only few wallpapers will be copied (1 each dark and light plus 2 more).
 You will be offered to download more wallpapers.
 You can preview/check the additional wallpapers on [`THIS`](https://github.com/JaKooLit/Wallpaper-Bank/tree/main/wallpapers) Link

-### ⚠️⚠️⚠️ A MUST! after copying  / Installing the dots
+### ⚠️⚠️⚠️ A MUST! after copying  / Installing these dots

 + By default I have not set a wallpaper.
 Press SUPER W and set a wallpaper.
 This is also to initiate pywal for waybar, kitty (tty) and rofi themes.
 If you use the copy.sh script, you wont need to do this.